x-formation/pulsekit/README.md

 pulsekit [![GoDoc](https://godoc.org/github.com/x-formation/pulsekit?status.png)](https://godoc.org/github.com/x-formation/pulsekit) [![Build Status](https://travis-ci.org/x-formation/pulsekit.png?branch=master)](https://travis-ci.org/x-formation/pulsekit)
 ========

-Repository for tools / libraries built around Zutubi Pulse server for automation purposes.
-This most notable tools in this repository are:
+Pulsekit is a repository for tools/libraries used to interface with Zutubi Pulse server for automation purposes.
+The most notable tools in this repository are:

 ## cmd/pulsecli [![GoDoc](https://godoc.org/github.com/x-formation/pulsekit/cmd/pulsecli?status.png)](https://godoc.org/github.com/x-formation/pulsekit/cmd/pulsecli)

-Command-line tool for communicating with Zutubi Pulse server via its Remote API.
+The cmd/pulsecli is a commdn-line tool for communicating with Zutubi Pulse server using its Remote API.

 #### Installation

-Just go get it:
+To start using pulsecli, run the following commands from your terminal:

 ```
 ~ $ go get github.com/x-formation/pulsekit/cmd/pulsecli
 ~ $ GOBIN=~/bin go install github.com/x-formation/pulsekit/cmd/pulsecli
 ```

-Ensure you have `$GOPATH` set and `$GOBIN` (or `$GOPATH`/bin) is in your `$PATH`.
+NOTE: Make sure that your `$GOPATH` is set and `$GOBIN` (or `$GOPATH`/bin) is in `$PATH`.

 #### Usage

+You can find descriptions of some of the most common commands and global options below.

 ```
 NAME: